MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-node-yeoman.md

 This quickstart takes you through the steps to create a custom personal tab using Node.js and the Teams Yeoman generator.

-A Yeoman Generator for Microsoft Teams Apps projects is the most comprehensive and complete development toolkit for Microsoft Teams development.
-This generator is targeted to developers who prefer to use TypeScript, React and Node.js as their primary technologies.

 ## What you'll learn

+- Generate your project.
+- Create your personal tab.
+- Create an app package.
+- Build and run your application.
-- It also guides you on how to establish a secure tunnel using ngrok and to upload the application to Teams.
+- Establish a secure tunnel using ngrok.
+- Upload the application to Teams.

 [!INCLUDE [node-js-yeoman-prereq](~/includes/tabs/node-js-yeoman-prereq.md)]

->[!IMPORTANT]
+> [!IMPORTANT]
->The path component *yourDefaultTabNameTab* referenced in this quickstart is the value that you entered in the generator for *Default Tab Name* plus the word *Tab*.
+> The path component *yourDefaultTabNameTab* referenced in this quickstart is the value that you entered in the generator for *Default Tab Name* plus the word *Tab*.
 >
->For example: DefaultTabName: *MyTab* => */MyTabTab/*
+> For example: DefaultTabName: *MyTab* => */MyTabTab/*

 ## Create your personal tab

-To add a personal tab to this application, you must create a content page and update existing files:
+To add a personal tab to your application, you must create a content page and update existing files.

+**To create a personal tab**

 1. Open code editor, create a new HTML file, **personal.html** and add the following markup: